vittoria2502/Vittoria-Stavolone-Portfolio-/README.md

 ## 🔸 Step 4: Strategy Simulation with Monte Carlo

-In the last step I implemented a Monte Carlo simulator to compare pit stop strategies:
+In the last step I implemented a Monte Carlo simulator to analyze the duration of a race with different strategies and interferences (pit-stop and SC):

 - Defined tyre model using degradation function: **$lap time = base + a \sqrt{laps} + b \cdot laps$**
 - Simulated race outcomes with randomized Safety Car events